isaac-mason/arancini/packages/arancini/README.md

 }
 ```

-#### System Singleton Queries
+#### Singleton Queries

-Singleton components queries can be defined for cases where systems need to access shared data, like a camera or player component.
+The `singleton` method creates a query for a single component, and sets the property to the given component from the first matching entity.

-The `singleton` method creates a query for a single component, and sets the property on the system to the given component from the first matching entity.
+Singletons are useful for accessing components that are expected to exist on a single entity, such as a camera, or a player in a single player game.

 ```ts
 class ExampleSystem extends System {